Heisenberg3666/EventAnnouncements/README.md

       cassie: ''
       subtitles: ''
       broadcast: ''
-      hint: A player has activated the warhead panel.
+      hint: A player has activated the warhead panel!
       display_time: 5
 ```